Lupe Vélez: Continued success and final roles (1939–44)

-In 1939, Vélez was cast opposite Leon Errol and Donald Woods in a B-comedy, The Girl from Mexico.
-Despite being a B film, it was a hit with audiences and RKO re-teamed her with Errol and Woods for a sequel, Mexican Spitfire.
+In 1939, Vélez was cast with Leon Errol and Donald Woods in The Girl from Mexico.
+Despite being a low-budget B picture, it was a hit with audiences and RKO re-teamed her with Errol and Woods for the sequel Mexican Spitfire.
 That film was also a success and led to a series of Spitfire films (eight in all).
-In the series, Vélez portrays "Carmelita Lindsay", a temperamental yet friendly Mexican singer married to Dennis "Denny" Lindsay (Woods), an elegant American gentleman.
+In the series, Vélez portrays Carmelita Lindsay, a temperamental yet friendly Mexican singer married to Dennis "Denny" Lindsay (Woods), an elegant American advertising executive.
 The Spitfire films rejuvenated Vélez's career.
 Moreover, they were films in which a Latina headlined for eight movies straight –a true rarity.

+Lupe Vélez was Hollywood's number-one Latina by this time, and producer-director Mark Sandrich asked her to headline a live stage show in Ensenada, Mexico.
+This was in preparation for the Hollywood Victory Caravan tour, and the March 22, 1942 show featured many of the Caravan participants: Laurel and Hardy, James Cagney, Desi Arnaz, Lucille Ball, and Joan Bennett, among others.
+Vélez emceed the show as well, addressing the audience of 2,500 Mexican servicemen in Spanish.

-In addition to the Spitfire series, she was cast in other musical and comedy features for RKO, Universal Pictures, and Columbia Pictures.
-Some of these films were Six Lessons from Madame La Zonga (with Leon Errol, 1941), Playmates (opposite John Barrymore, 1941), and Redhead from Manhattan (1943).
-The latter film has Vélez playing the dual role of a Broadway star and her visiting twin sister, and offers the viewer a rare chance to hear Lupe Vélez's actual speaking voice.
+In addition to the Mexican Spitfire series, she was cast in other musical and comedy features for RKO, Universal Pictures, and Columbia Pictures.
+Some of these films were Six Lessons from Madame La Zonga (with Leon Errol, 1941), Playmates (with John Barrymore, 1941), and Redhead from Manhattan (1943).
+The last film has Vélez playing the dual role of a Broadway star and her visiting twin sister, and offers the viewer a rare chance to hear Lupe Vélez's actual speaking voice.
 She plays the visiting sister with her customary, exaggerated Mexican accent, but plays the actress with her own, gently inflected voice, betraying only a trace of an accent.

 In 1943, the final film in the Spitfire series, Mexican Spitfire's Blessed Event, was released.
 By that time, the mistaken-identity scripts and situations had been repeating themselves, and the novelty of the series had begun to wane, but Vélez's energy and Errol's clowning never flagged.

 Vélez co-starred with Eddie Albert in a 1943 romantic comedy, Ladies' Day, about an actress and a baseball player.
 In 1944, Vélez returned to Mexico to star in an adaptation of Émile Zola's novel Nana, which was well received.
 It would be her final film.
 After filming wrapped, Vélez returned to Los Angeles and began preparing for another stage role in New York.